tesserato/Audio-Compression/README.md

 ## To do:
+- swapped im and real in phase?
+- append final error to filenames
+- implement "open with"
 - problem with framerates (stretching)
 - concatenate repeated frequencies
 - noise generation
 - exclude inaudible frequencies
 - rework save format to allocate less disk space to integers
-- intervals and constante for phase
 - action in case of error stagnation / increase
-- add visualization (via conditional compilation / templates?)
 - best interval autodetection